WHY ST. JUDE HEROES ROCK:

-ST. JUDE WARRIORS CHOOSE TO NOT ONLY TACKLE THE BATTLEGROUND, BUT ALSO FUNDRAISE FOR THE KIDS OF ST. JUDE CHILDREN’S RESEARCH HOSPITAL.
-The dollars fundraised by St. Jude Warriors go directly towards the St. Jude Red Frog Events Proton Therapy Center.
-Proton therapy is the most advanced form of radiation technology available to patients, because it allows doctors to precisely target cancerous cells with high doses of radiation while sparing nearby healthy cells and vital organs located beyond the tumor.
-This will be the first in the world dedicated solely to children, designed specifically to meet the needs of young patients.
+ST. JUDE HEROES CHOOSE TO NOT ONLY TACKLE THE BATTLEGROUND, BUT ALSO FUNDRAISE FOR THE KIDS OF ST. JUDE CHILDREN’S RESEARCH HOSPITAL.
+The dollars fundraised by St. Jude Heroes go directly towards the St. Jude Red Frog Events Proton Therapy Center, which opened in December of 2015.
+Proton therapy is the most advanced form of radiation technology available to patients because it allows doctors to precisely target cancerous cells with high doses of radiation while sparing nearby healthy cells and vital organs located beyond the tumor.
+The St. Jude Red Frog Events Proton Therapy Center is the first Proton Therapy Center in the world dedicated solely to children, designed specifically to meet the needs of young patients.

 IN ADDITION TO HELPING SAVE LIVES, FUNDRAISERS ALSO HAVE THE OPPORTUNITY TO EARN PRIZES:

 Access to the St. Jude tent at your respective Warrior Dash

 Access includes private showers, a complimentary gear check, food, non-alcoholic beverages, and your own hangout area within the festival!

 Dash for FREE and get a St. Jude Travel Pack, Shoe Bag and Speaker

 AWESOME.
 HOW DO I SIGN UP AS A ST. JUDE HERO?

 - Pick a race location HERE.